Strengthen the Weakest Link: Theory of Constraints

 The Theory of Constraints and Kanban

-The Theory of Constraints inspired IT consultant David J Anderson while he was developing modern Kanban.
+The Theory of Constraints inspired David J Anderson while he was developing modern Kanban.
 The goal is the same – continuous improvement, increasing efficiency, improving throughput, decreasing cycle times and removing blockers or bottlenecks.

-The Theory of Constraints integrates very well with the Kanban method.
+The Theory of Constraints integrates very well with the Kanban Method.
 A Kanban board enables the project manager and the team to instantly identify bottlenecks.
 As constraints are identified their root cause can be eliminated.
 Small constraints can be dealt with on a day-to-day basis, while large-scale constraints may require setting new Kanban roadmap goals and realign your company direction.

 Another powerful Kanban tool for identifying constraints is the cumulative flow diagram.
 This diagram visually shows how work in each process state progresses over time.
 By understanding the most common CFD patterns, the location of common constraints becomes much more clear.